Auslander orders over nodal stacky curves and partially wrapped Fukaya categories: Introduction

-Note that the B-model categories that previously appeared in homological mirror symmetry for higher genus surfaces were given in terms of matrix factorizations categories of some 3-dimensional Landau-Ginzburg models (cf. \cite{AAEKO}, \cite{bocklandt}, \cite{HLee}, \cite{PS}).
+Note that the B-model categories that previously appeared in homological mirror symmetry for higher genus surfaces were given in terms of matrix factorizations categories of some $3$-dimensional Landau-Ginzburg models (cf. \cite{AAEKO}, \cite{bocklandt}, \cite{HLee}, \cite{PS}).
 In our picture the B-model categories are the usual derived categories associated with (commutative) stacky curves.
 This is more in line with the traditional homological mirror symmetry conjecture \cite{kontsevich}.
+In the simplest cases the relation to the $3$-dimensional Landau-Ginzburg models can be checked purely on the B-side via Kn\"orrer periodicity.

 We prove Theorem B by identifying $\Perf(\bC)$ (resp., $D^b(\Coh \bC)$) with an explicit full subcategory (resp., localization) of $D^b(\cA_\bC-\mod)$, generalizing similar constructions by Burban-Drozd in the non-stacky case (see \cite[Sec.\ 3,4]{BD}).
 We also show that looking at other localizations of $D^b(\cA_\bC-\mod)$ one gets categorical resolutions of the categories $\Perf(\bC)$ (see Proposition \ref{nc-res-prop}).